 If you live or work in Lebanon, PA and believe you may have glaucoma, the best way to detect the disease and slow its progression is to get tested and discuss the treatment and surgery options with the board certified, fellowship trained glaucoma specialists at Eye Consultants of Pennsylvania

-We are the leading ophthalmology practice in Berks, Lancaster, Lebanon, Montgomery and Schuylkill counties, and have four convenient locations in Wyomissing, Pottsville, Pottstown and Blandon.
+We are the leading ophthalmology practice in Berks, Lancaster, Lebanon, Montgomery and Schuylkill counties, and have five convenient locations in Wyomissing, Pottsville, Pottstown, Lebanon and Blandon.

 What is Glaucoma?